rolspace/rolspace/README.md

 I hold a degree in Computer Science from [Harding University](https://www.harding.edu/academics/colleges-departments/sciences/computer-science), located in the state of Arkansas, in the United States 🇺🇸.

-After a few years, I pursued an MBA degree from Universidad Antonio de Nebrija, in the bustling city of Madrid, Spain 🇪🇸.
+After a few years, I moved to the bustling city of Madrid in Spain 🇪🇸, to obtain an MBA from Universidad Antonio de Nebrija.
-I fell in love with Madrid and I decided to stay as a resident for several years after completing my degree.
+I fell in love with the city and lived there for several years after graduating.

-In 2014, I decided to explore a new adventure and moved to Zürich, Switzerland🇨🇭.
+In 2014, I decided to begin a new adventure and moved to Zürich, Switzerland🇨🇭.
 No doubt, it definitely has the most amazing landscapes I have ever seen in my life, but, eight years later, I felt it was time to return to Madrid.

 Currently, as a solution architect for [Comparis AG](https://www.comparis.ch/people/jobs), I work remotely to help build technical solutions with an amazing team of software engineers.
 We use dotNET, React, Next, TypeScript, Azure.
 Docker, and a lot of other tools to build high quality software.